Henry Surtees: Death

 At Brands Hatch on 19 July 2009, during a Formula Two race, Surtees was hit on the head by a wheel from the car of Jack Clarke after Clarke spun into the wall exiting Westfield Bend.
 The wheel broke its tether and bounced back across the track into the following group of cars and collided with Surtees's helmet.
 The mass of the wheel assembly hitting his head was 29 kg, and given that his car was travelling at 161 kph at the time the wheel struck, the impact yielded approximately 30,000 joules of kinetic energy.
 The car continued straight ahead into the barrier on the approach to Sheene Curve, also losing a wheel, and came to rest at the end of the curve with its remaining rear wheel still spinning and the engine at its RPM limiter.
 This indicated that Surtees had lost consciousness, with his foot still pressing the accelerator.

 Surtees was extricated from the car and taken to the circuit's medical centre, where he was stabilized before being transferred to the Royal London Hospital.
 He was pronounced brain dead later that day.
 He was 18 years old.
 Surtees's death was attributed to severe head injuries, inflicted by colliding with Clarke's wheel, rather than the subsequent crash with the barriers.
 His parents elected to donate his organs for transplant, a decision which was credited with saving five lives.
 Surtees' funeral took place on 30 July at Worth Abbey, near Turners Hill, West Sussex.

 Surtees was buried at St. Peter and St. Paul's Church in Lingfield, Surrey; in 2017, his father John was buried next to him.

 Legacy

-In June 2010, a group of Surtees's school friends swam the English Channel in stints to raise money for charity in his memory.
+In June 2010, a group of Surtees' school friends swam the English Channel in stints to raise money for charity in his memory.
 A cafe at his former school was named The Pit Stop in memory of him.

 Additional wheel tethers

-Surtees's death, along with an increasing number of accidents where wheels were torn off their mountings, led to the number of wheel tethers being doubled to two per wheel for the 2011 Formula One World Championship season.
+Surtees' death, along with an increasing number of accidents where wheels were torn off their mountings, led to the number of wheel tethers being doubled to two per wheel for the 2011 Formula One World Championship season.